fluiddyn/fluidfft/README.rst

 discoverable in your path (see environment variables ``LIBRARY_PATH``, ``LD_LIBRARY_PATH``, ``CPATH``) it should be sufficient to run::

-  pip install fluiddyn fluidpythran mako cython [--user] pip install fluidfft [--user]
+  pip install fluiddyn mako cython [--user] pip install fluidfft [--user]

 Add ``--user`` flag if you are installing without setting up a virtual